mikemoore26/Michaelmoore-Portfolio/index.md

 - <b>accuracy score:</b> 89%
 - <b>skills used:</b> Python, Sklearn kit, Linear Regression, Pandas,Numpy, Matplotlib, seaborn, accuracy score, model optimization,
-- <b>project Description:</b> in this project we used various features to determaine the price of a house depending on what the property have to offer
+- <b>project Description:</b> With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
 - Practiced data normalization
 - Scaled data to make more accurate predictions
 - Used various logisitic models to find the appropreite model to get more accurate scores